 How did you handle your finances to make your shift possible?

-It was not a challenge monetarily.
+It wasn't a challenge monetarily.

 In my new role I’m compensated handsomely for it – which is a testament to the fact that when you can do something that you really feel is a good fit, people recognise it.

 What was the most difficult thing about changing?